cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci-pipeline/pipeline-1.md

 Pipelines are:

-* A Job type - The configuration of the job and steps to execute are defined in a script (Groovy or Declarative based with a Domain Specific Language) that can be stored in an external SCM
+* **A Job type** - The configuration of the job and steps to execute are defined in a script (Groovy or Declarative based with a Domain Specific Language) that can be stored in an external SCM
-* Auditable - changes can be easily audited via your SCM
+* **Auditable** - the Jenkinsfile can be managed in source control and changes can be easily audited via your SCM
-* Durable - can keep running even if the master fails
+* **Durable** - can keep running even if the master fails
+* **Versatile** - Pipelines support complex real-world CD requirements, including the ability to fork/join, loop, and perform work in parallel.
-* Distributable - pipelines can be run across multiple agents including execution of steps in parallel
+* **Distributable** - pipelines can be run across multiple agents including execution of steps in parallel across multiple agents
-* Pausable - can wait for user input before proceeding
+* **Pausable** - can wait for user input before proceeding
-* Visualizable - enables status-at-a-glance dashboards like the built in Pipeline Stage View and Blue Ocean
+* **Visualizable** - enables status-at-a-glance dashboards like the built in Pipeline Stage View and Blue Ocean

 ---